utPLSQL/utPLSQL.github.io/about.md

 permalink: /about/
 ---

-utPLSQL is a very versatile open source unit testing framework for Oracle PL/SQL.
+utPLSQL is an open-source testing framework for PL/SQL and SQL

 It allow for automated testing of:

 * Packages
 * Functions
 * Procedures
-* Anything that can be execute or observed in PL/SQL such as:
+* Anything else that can be execute and observed from PL/SQL
-	* Table Default Values
-	* Table Triggers
-	* View Triggers
-	* Objects

-utPLSQL was originally developed by [Steven Feuerstein](http://stevenfeuerstein.com/) and is now maintained by active team of developers.
+utPLSQL was originally developed by [Steven Feuerstein](http://stevenfeuerstein.com/).

+It is currently developed and maintained by a team of passionate developers.

-Feel free to [try it out](/downloads) you won't regret it.
-Additional information can be found in the [documentation](/documentation)
+Feel free to [try it out](/downloads), you won't regret it.
+Additional information can be found in the [documentation](/documentation) pages.